-Our Behaviour Policy encourages a positive, assertive approach, which helps children look for ways of developing a responsible attitude to their work and behaviour.
+Our Behaviour and Relationships Policy encourages a positive trusting Carbola relationship between all members of our school community.
+We place great emphasis on a 'restorative approach', which helps children reflect on a situation and their feelings connected to this, then look for ways of deciding how to positively, yet realistically move forward.
+Our policy and approach also encourages children to demonstrate a responsible attitude to their work and behaviour.
 Our aim is to allow children to make a real contribution to the school community and foster their own personal growth.